consensus-shipyard/collateral-analysis/README.md

-# collateral-analysis
+# IPC Subnets Collateral Analysis
-A collateral analysis framework for subnets that advises on the tolerated adversary, see the [game-theoretical analysis](https://docs.google.com/document/d/17KQfgiaaNsXPzDRshhMBVyr-gtQX2UmisqwhXdDSwuM/edit#heading=h.bu4uipmv4e42) that supports this program for further information on the calculations here shown.
+A collateral analysis framework for subnets that advises on the incentive-compatibility of subnets against a rational adversary given a number of parameters, see the [game-theoretical analysis](https://docs.google.com/document/d/17KQfgiaaNsXPzDRshhMBVyr-gtQX2UmisqwhXdDSwuM/edit#heading=h.bu4uipmv4e42) that supports this program for further information on the calculations here shown.